docker-hy/docker-hy.github.io/docs/part-3/section-1.md

 The goal for this part is to look into some of the best container practices and improve our processes.

-In [part 1](/part-1/section-3#exercises-15---16) we talked about how [Alpine Linux](https://www.alpinelinux.org/) image can be quite a bit than Ubuntu but didn't really care about why we'd choose one above the other.
+In [part 1](/part-1/section-3#exercises-15---16), we mentioned how the [Alpine Linux](https://www.alpinelinux.org/) image is much smaller than Ubuntu, but we didn't dive any reasoning why we might pick one over the other.

 On top of that, we have been running the applications as [root](https://en.wikipedia.org/wiki/Superuser), i.e. the super user, which is potentially dangerous.

 ## Look into official images

 Which version is considered to be the "official" version is up to the maintainers of [Docker Official Images](https://github.com/docker-library/official-images) to decide.
-The official images [repository](https://github.com/docker-library/official-images) contains a library of images considered official.
+The [official images repository](https://github.com/docker-library/official-images) contains a library of images considered official.
 They are introduced into the library by regular pull request processes.
 The extended process for verifying an image is described in the repository README.

-Many of the most well known projects are maintained under the [docker-library](https://github.com/docker-library) organization.
+Many of the most well-known projects are maintained under the [docker-library](https://github.com/docker-library) organization.
 Those include images such as Postgres and Python.
-But many of them are added to the library, but are maintained in a separate organization, such as Ubuntu and [Nodejs](https://github.com/nodejs/docker-node).
+However, many of them are included in the library but are managed by a separate organization, like Ubuntu and [Node.js](https://github.com/nodejs/docker-node)

 Let's look into the Ubuntu image on [Docker Hub](https://hub.docker.com/r/library/ubuntu/) and trace the process.